ajcr/probability-calculator/README.md

 - tell you the *probability* of possible ways a certain collection of items can meet one or more constraints
 - *count* the number of possible ways a certain collection of items can meet one or more constraints

-ccc makes it strightforward to specify the type of collection you want, and handles all the calculation for you.

 For instance, suppose we're designing a *Magic: The Gathering* deck:

 > A deck of 60 cards contains **13** mountain cards and **12** swamp cards.
 What is the probability that we draw **7** cards and get **between 1 and 3 mountains** and **exactly 2 swamps**?

-Using ccc, we specify the collection we're drawing from, the number of cards we want to draw, and then constrain what we're hoping to see in our hand:
+Using ccc, we specify:
+- the names and counts of items in collection we're drawing from
+- the number of cards we want to draw
+- the counts of certain cards we want to draw

 ```
-$ ccc prob draw --from 'mountain=13; swamp=12; rest=35' \
+$ ccc prob draw --number 7 \
+                --from 'mountain=13; swamp=12; rest=35' \
-                --number 7 \
-                --constraints '1 <= mountain <= 3, swamp == 2' \
+                --constraints '1 <= mountain <= 3, swamp == 2'
 68068/292581
 ```